amalyam/data-structures-practice/Binary Search/binary-search-tree.md

 # Binary Search Trees (BST)

-A node-and-pointer-based ata structure, similar to a doubly linked list Allows for the same O(log n) search as a sorted array, but with O(log n) insertion ad deletion as well Consists of nodes which each contain a value and two pointers (left + right) which always point downward
+A node-and-pointer-based data structure, similar to a doubly linked list Allows for the same O(log n) search as a sorted array, but with O(log n) insertion ad deletion as well Consists of nodes which each contain a value and two pointers (left + right) which always point downward